molily/molily.de/_posts/2016-02-27-javascript-failure.md

 ## Updating JavaScript best practices

-I agree that the key role of making robust web sites is to have a testing infrastructure in place.
+I agree that the key role of making robust websites is to have a testing infrastructure in place.
 I also agree that articles on progressive enhancement haven’t addressed the specific problem of JavaScript failure *yet*.
 But progressive enhancement is just an abstract concept that needs to be filled and updated.
 Let’s refine our practices when the environment has changed.

 In the past, progressive enhancement was dominated by the concept of **[Unobtrusive JavaScript](http://www.onlinetools.org/articles/unobtrusivejavascript/)**, coined back in 2005.
 The main goals of Unobtrusive JavaScript were to provide a functional user interface when JavaScript is not available or modern JavaScript APIs are not supported.
 Also, JavaScript should build on the existing HTML structure and “improve” it.